Ansible2/sqf-language-rework/configuration/grammars/docs/KISKA Functions/KISKA_fnc_helicopterGunner.md

 5: **_flyinHeight** : *(NUMBER)* - The altittude the aircraft flys at

-6: **_approachBearing** : *(NUMBER)* - The bearing from which the aircraft will approach from (if below 0, it will be random) This has no effect if an object is used for _aircraftType
+6: **_approachBearing** : *(NUMBER)* - The bearing from which the aircraft will approach from (if below 0, it will be random).
+This has no effect if an object is used for _aircraftType

 7: **_side** : *(SIDE)* - The side of the created helicopter

 8: **_postSupportCode** : *(CODE, ARRAY, or STRING)* - Code to execute after the support completes.
 See KISKA_fnc_callBack.
 The default behaviour is for the aircraft to move 2000 meters away and for its complete crew and self to be deleted.
 Params:

-0: *(OBJECT)* - The helicopter confucting support
+0. *(OBJECT)* - The helicopter confucting support
-1: *(GROUP)* - The group the pilot belongs to
+1. *(GROUP)* - The group the pilot belongs to
-2: *(ARRAY)* - The full vehicle crew
+2. *(ARRAY)* - The full vehicle crew
-3: *(ARRAY)* - The position the helicopter was supporting
+3. *(ARRAY)* - The position the helicopter was supporting

 #### Returns:
 ARRAY - The vehicle info